Nd:YAG laser: Manufacturing

 Nd:YAG lasers are used in manufacturing for engraving, etching, or marking a variety of metals and plastics, or for metal surface enhancement processes like laser peening.
 They are extensively used in manufacturing for cutting and welding steel, semiconductors and various alloys.
 For automotive applications (cutting and welding steel) the power levels are typically 1–5 kW.
 Super alloy drilling (for gas turbine parts) typically uses pulsed Nd:YAG lasers (millisecond pulses, not Q-switched).
-Nd:YAG lasers are also employed to make subsurface markings in transparent materials such as glass or acrylic glass.
+Nd:YAG lasers are also employed to make subsurface markings in transparent materials such as glass or acrylic glass and in white and transparent polycarbonate for identity documents.
 Lasers of up to 2 kW are used for selective laser melting of metals in additive layered manufacturing.
 In aerospace applications, they can be used to drill cooling holes for enhanced air flow/heat exhaust efficiency.

 Nd:YAG lasers are also used in the non-conventional rapid prototyping process laser engineered net shaping (LENS).

-Laser peening typically uses a high energy (10 to 40 joule) 10 to 30 nanosecond pulse.
+Laser peening typically uses a high energy (10 to 40 joules) 10 to 30 nanosecond pulse.
 The laser beam is focused down to a few millimeters in diameter to deposit gigawatts of power on the surface of a part.
-Laser peening is unlike other manufacturing processes in that it neither heats or adds material; it is a mechanical process of cold working the metallic component to impart compressive residual stresses.
+Laser peening is unlike other manufacturing processes in that it neither heats nor adds material; it is a mechanical process of cold working the metallic component to impart compressive residual stresses.
 Laser peening is widely used in gas-fired turbine engines in both aerospace and power generation to increase strength and improve resistance to damage and metal fatigue.